Zantac Stomach Cancer: What’s the Risk?

 In April 2020 the FDA issued a warning that Zantac is indeed contaminated with “elevated” levels of NDMA and that ranitidine and Zantac may cause cancer, including stomach cancer (also known as gastric cancer).

-In addition to stomach cancer, nearly 20 other types of cancer may be connected to Zantac and NDMA ingestion.
+In addition to stomach cancer, more than 20 other types of cancer may be connected to Zantac and NDMA ingestion.

 Does Zantac cause stomach cancer?